securesauce/vscode-precaution/README.md

 # Precaution extension for Visual Studio Code

 A Visual Studio Code extension with support for the Precaution static analysis tool.
+This extension ships with `precli=0.8.0`.

 This extension supports all [actively supported versions](https://devguide.python.org/#status-of-python-branches) of the Python language.